 Good Friday is that kind of day.
 Life at Crossbeams.
 In the raw.
 Decibels of disbelief.
 The chaos of Belief!
 I gawk at it all hang jaw.

-He moved closer to where we stood with VJ’s wife and daughter, then he hugged VJ’s wife with borrowing sobs.
+He moved closer to where we stood with VJ’s wife and daughter, then he hugged VJ’s wife with burrowing sobs.
 The daughter didn’t know who he was, he didn’t fit in with any of the groups here- work teams, relatives, church folk.
 The sobs mutated, no one else was crying that way.
 We had cultured tears, in the back of our eyes and throats.
 VJ was that kind of guy, he wouldn’t have wanted noise, or loud wishes.
 He was a tree planted by streams of living waters.
 A tree that bore fruit in quiet neat ways.
 Not spluttering in the earth, but growing gently.

-He caught my eye for a quick moment as he stood back and wiped his tears; his hands were large, sunburnt, like his face with wide cheek bones and thick hair held back in fine wire band.
+The stranger caught my eye for a quick moment as he stood back and wiped his tears; his hands were large, sunburnt, like his face with wide cheek bones and thick hair held back in fine wire band.
 Then he hung back a bit under tall trees swaying in occasional gust of breeze.
 February felt hot and cool at the same time in the cemetery with hundreds of memoirs of Life by our feet; not a place to discuss things in decibels.
 You wanted to rest, exhale.

 The man wore a red and blackish windcheater over a once white Tee.
 Not 6 ft tall; wide shouldered, lowered gaze in the walk where others gathered to say things to VJ’s family, ‘visit us,‘ that kind of thing.
 The man lingered, not looking at anything in particular, then he slow-turned to leave.